The Complete Guide to Collagen Production: Supplements vs. Light Therapy vs. Peptides

 How it works: Red light photons (630-670 nm) are absorbed by mitochondria in fibroblast cells, stimulating the enzyme cytochrome c oxidase and increasing ATP production.
 With more cellular energy, fibroblasts synthesize more collagen[1].

-Clinical evidence: Barolet et al. 2009 showed 660 nm LED increased procollagen by 31% and decreased MMP-1 by 18% in lab-grown human skin, with clinical correlation: 87% of subjects showed reduced wrinkle severity scores after 12 treatments[2].
+Clinical evidence: Barolet et al. 2009 showed 660 nm LED increased procollagen by 31% and decreased MMP-1 by 18% in lab-grown human skin, with clinical correlation: 87% of subjects showed reduced wrinkle severity scores after 12 sessions[2].
 Lee et al. 2007 split-face RCT documented up to 36% wrinkle reduction and 19% elasticity improvement[3].

 How it works: Hydrolyzed collagen peptides are broken down to amino acids during digestion.
 The hypothesis is that these amino acids (rich in glycine, proline, hydroxyproline) become available to fibroblasts as substrate for collagen synthesis.